History of Kombucha - part 3

 In Japan, the newly set up breweries had a problem.
-Kombucha name was already established & accepted around the world as a "fermented tea drink" but in Japan "Kombucha" was still a kelp tea - for more see this article in Japan Times (31*)
+Kombucha was already established, and accepted around the world as a "fermented tea drink", but in Japan "Kombucha" was still a "kelp tea".
+For more on that, see this article in Japan Times.

-In the last 6 years we also have many Americans doing exactly the same.
+In the last 6 years, we also had many Americans doing exactly the same.
 I personally know of a bunch: Adam Vani who started Jarr Kombucha in London, Eric Laesk with his "Laesk Kombucha in Denmark, Kellie Fagan with her Cultcha Kombucha in Amsterdam.

 And speaking of Berlin, here is another part of Kombucha history:

 My Kombucha story and the creation of Bärbucha Kombucha.

 My name is Tadeusz Zagrabinski and I am the founder of Berlin's first Kombucha brand.

 My interest in the alternative medicine, and in natural healing substances started around 1990.
 So naturally, Kombucha came under my radar quite early.
 It was actually around 1992.

 In 1990s, I was an executive Chef in restaurants in Connecticut, in the US.

 It was a very busy period of my life, and I did not have much spare time to play around with Kombucha.
 Luckily a friend of mine, started brewing it around 1993, and I was always given some, in exchange for some vegetables from my garden.

 A year or two later, I borrowed G. Frank’s Kombucha book from my friend.